 - Controlling the production of red blood cells

 Symptoms and conditions

 Kidney stones are hard deposits of minerals and salt that exist in and can impede your urinary system.
-Kidney stones affect 1 in every 10 people nationwide and while they are not life threatening, these can cause extreme pain and sometimes require surgery.
+Kidney stones affect one in every 10 people nationwide, and while they are not life threatening, these can cause extreme pain and sometimes require surgery.

 - Nausea and/or vomiting

 - Blood in your urine

 - Pain while urinating, frequent urination or an inability to urinate